AOL: AOL Desktop

 AOL Desktop is an internet suite produced by AOL from 2007 that integrates a web browser, a media player and an instant messenger client.
-Version 10.X was based on AOL OpenRide, it is an upgrade from such.
+Version 10.X was based on AOL OpenRide; it is an upgrade from such.
 The macOS version is based on WebKit.

 AOL Desktop version 10.X was different from previous AOL browsers and AOL Desktop versions.
 Its features are focused on web browsing as well as email.
 For instance, one does not have to sign into AOL in order to use it as a regular browser.
 In addition, non-AOL email accounts can be accessed through it.
 Primary buttons include "MAIL", "IM", and several shortcuts to various web pages.
 The first two require users to sign in, but the shortcuts to web pages can be used without authentication.
-AOL Desktop version 10.X was late marked as unsupported in favor of supporting the AOL Desktop 9.X versions.
+AOL Desktop version 10.X was later marked as unsupported in favor of supporting the AOL Desktop 9.X versions.

-Version 9.8 was released, replacing the Internet Explorer components of the internet browser with CEF (Chromium Embedded Framework) to give users an improved web browsing experience closer to that of Chrome.
+Version 9.8 was released, replacing the Internet Explorer components of the web browser with CEF (Chromium Embedded Framework) to give users an improved web browsing experience closer to that of Chrome.

-Version 11 of AOL Desktop, was a total rewrite but maintained a similar user interface to the previous 9.8.X series of releases.
+Version 11 of AOL Desktop was a total rewrite but maintained a similar user interface to the previous 9.8.X series of releases.

 In 2017, a new paid version called AOL Desktop Gold was released, available for $4.99 per month after trial.
 It replaced the previous free version.
 After the shutdown of AIM in 2017, AOL's original chat rooms continued to be accessible through AOL Desktop Gold, and some rooms remained active during peak hours.
 That chat system was shut down on December 15, 2020.

 In addition to AOL Desktop, the company also offered a browser toolbar Mozilla plug-in, AOL Toolbar, for several web browsers that provided quick access to AOL services.
 The toolbar was available from 2007 until 2018.